crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 The installers are not yet available as part of a release, so you will need to download them from the website linked in the documentation.

+If you encounter any issues, please report them on the #windows channel in our discord server.

 :::

 ## Crowdsec Installation